frostime/sy-query-view/README.md

 ```

 * Given a view component's id (`container.dataset.id`​), you can call the `replaceView`​ method to replace it with a new component.
-* If the old component has a `dispose`​ function, it will automatically execute the corresponding component's `dispose`​ operation before replacement (essentially deletion).
+* If the old component has a `dispose`​ function, it will automatically be executed before replacement (essentially deletion).
-* You can pass a `disposer`​ function as an additional `dispose`​ function for the component (though generally not necessary).
+* You can pass a `disposer`​ function as an additional `dispose`​ function for the component (<u>generally not necessary</u>).
 * Note:

   1. The passed `viewContainer`​ must also be a View Container element.
-  2. After replacing the original component's position, the `data-id`​ field of the passed `viewContainer`​ will be corrected to the original ID, not the new ID generated before passing.
+  2. After replacing the original component's position, the `data-id`​ field of the passed `viewContainer`​ will be modified to the original ID (not the new ID generated before passing).

 We modify the above example: after clicking the button, display the deletion prompt message in the original counter position.